-Stéphane Horel (France) is an investigative journalist at Le Monde
+Stéphane Horel is an investigative journalist at Le Monde, specialising in corporate harm, toxic industries and scientific disinformation.

-Author of several films and books, she specialises in corporate harm, toxic industries, conflict of interest and scientific disinformation.
-In early 2023, she supervised the European map of PFAS contamination of the "Forever Pollution Project".
+In her former life, she has written several books, and has directed a dozen documentaries.
+In 2023, she supervised the European map of PFAS contamination of the "Forever Pollution Project".

 Stéphane Horel